rursache/ToDoList/README.md

 ### Improvements/To Do
 - [ ] watchOS complications + sync improvements
-- [ ] Reload notifications after user gave push permissions
+- [ ] Reload notifications after user gave push permissions if initially declined
-- [ ] Better CloudKit sync events and responses

 ## Communication
 - If you **found a bug**, open an [issue](https://github.com/rursache/ToDoList/issues).